Divkix/ProxyGrab/docs/faq.md

 It is most likely to happen that you'll need to verify with Google ReCaptch while surfing the web, excess usage is not recommend at all.

 ## More providers?
 Yes, I'll be more providers when I find them!
 It would be great to get many proxies at a time.

+## Does the list contain duplicate proxies?
+No, since v0.2.1, they list is being cleaned to prevent duplication of proxies.